 The leaves are changing color and there the temperatures are starting to drop.
 It is the perfect time to introduce your kids to idea of hibernation.
 Use the wonderful book “Bear Snores On” to get started.
 Then enjoy some fun hibernation activities.
 Includes crafts, imaginative play, and other ideas, so you can have fun with your preschooler.
-Includes a free printable.
-In this post you will find hibernation crafts and hibernation activities for preschoolers.
+In this post, you will find hibernation crafts and hibernation activities for preschoolers, including a free craft template.

 Add these activities to your winter lesson plans for preschool.
 Don’t forget to check out the Bear hibernation craft at the bottom of the post too.